AANovokhatskiy/pyscarcopula/docs/guide/mathematical-contracts.md

 `transition_method='local'` avoids a full transition matrix.
 For each previous grid point, it applies a local Gauss-Hermite rule to the conditional Gaussian transition and interpolates off-grid values.
-This is usually safer when the one-step OU kernel is very narrow.
+This avoids representing a one-step OU kernel narrower than the spacing of a fixed global grid.

 `transition_method='auto'` chooses spectral outside the narrow-kernel regime, uses local for small $\kappa dt$, and treats matrix then local as numerical